PythonForChange/PyfochDocs/index.rst

 Always we must write in a new line after writting a changeability command.

 ####################################
-Writting IBM Qiskit code with Pyfoch
+Writting NQS code with Pyfoch
 ####################################

-PFCF have special eigen commands that simplify the development of code with IBM Qiskit.
+PFCF suports Natural Quantum Script code, language that simplifies the quantum code development. :raw-html:`<br />` This scripts are currently deprecated.
+[Learn more about NQS here](https://nqs.rtfd.io)

-Write the text between the labels "<qiskit>" and "</qiskit>". :raw-html:`<br />` Pyfoch will recognize it like Pyfoch IBM Qiskit special commands.
+NQS is first-based in IBM qiskit.
+Write the text between the labels "<qiskit>" and "</qiskit>". :raw-html:`<br />` Pyfoch will recognize it like NQS commands.

     <qiskit>
     :raw-html:`<br />`